aviral-s/2020201062_Assignment3a/README.md

 * For question no. 3, `Employee1.txt`, `Employee2.txt` ...`Employeek.txt` files can be given as input file.
 * All the file gave correct output on my system
 * [https://github.com/aviral-s/2020201062_Assignment3a/tree/PartB]
+* All the screenshots of cyclomatic complexity are present in `images` folder

 ## **Q1**
 * input json in `org.json` file.